moead-framework/documentation/docs/documentation.rst

 Offspring Generator
 --------------------------------------

-The offspring generator is set in the algorithm contructor with the parameter :code:`offspring_generator`.
+The offspring generator is set as the parameter :code:`offspring_generator` in the algorithm contructor.

-The offspring generator is the component that manage all the process to generate new offspring by using components 'Parent Selector' and 'Genetic operator'.
-By default, this component is fixed because it is generic for almost all variants of MOEA/D when we need to generate one offspring.
-This component can be updated and sent in parameter of the MOEAD class if you want to use new components such as surrogates models for example.
+The offspring generator is the component that manage all the process to generate new offspring by using components **Parent Selector** and **Genetic operator**.
+By default, this component is fixed because it is generic for almost all MOEA/D variants when we need to generate one offspring.
+This component can be updated in parameter of the MOEAD class if you want to use new components to generate offspring such as surrogates models for example.

 .. code-block:: python